hypersonic-water/hxdp/README.md

 ## Limitations
 - Only works on Unix-like systems due to use of system-specific calls (`termios`, `ioctl`, `unistd.h`).
-- Does not support editing of files — it is a read-only viewer.
+- Does not support editing of files (read-only viewer).
 - Terminal size must be sufficient to display full output.
 Resizing is not handled dynamically.

 ## Future Plans